-Found 10 - 20 results of 55 programs matching keyword " art ensemble of chicago"
+Found 10 - 20 results of 61 programs matching keyword " art ensemble of chicago"

+This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
+Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
 What a great day!
 We were in the Mission and Bayview districts and on the Embarcadero for a free, preopening extravaganza that was part road show, part street festival, and all Exploratorium.
 On the Move featured a fleet of moving trucks equipped with museum exhibits and experiences accompanied by artworks, films, food, family activities, and live performances that culminated in a spectacular finale at Pier 15.